Integral representations for Horn's $H_2$ function and Olsson's $F_P$ function

 where the integral is over a suitable $(u,v)$ region.
-This will enable uniform proofs of such identities by showing that the right-hand sides are solutions of the system of pde's for $F_2$, quite similar as was done in \cite{11} in the one-variable case.
-In work to be published by the first author the double integrals \eqref{5.1}--\eqref{5.3} appear as integral kernels in certain approximations of 2D fractional integrals.
+This will enable uniform proofs of such identities by showing that the \RHS s are solutions of the system of pde's for $F_2$, quite similar as was done in \cite{11} in the one-variable case.
+In Chapter 6 of the PhD Thesis by the first author\footnote{E. Diekema, The fractional orthogonal derivative for functions of one and two variables, PhD Thesis, University of Amsterdam, 2018; \url{http://hdl.handle.net/11245.1/a6ed8a3f-0831-4f9a-9476-2661ec7e1f92}} the double integrals \eqref{5.1}--\eqref{5.3} appear as integral kernels in certain approximations of two-dimensional fractional integrals.

-\paragraph{Acknowledgement} We are very grateful to the referees.
-Their thoughtful comments about an earlier version of Section 5 (The Yoshida-Kita integral for $H_2$) helped us greatly to do a complete rewriting and extension of this section, providing a much deeper insight about the relationship between the Yoshida-Kita integral for $H_2$ on the one hand and our double integral for $F_P$ on the other hand.
-Comments about a next version indicated an annoying error and led to a shortening of the proof of \eqref{eq24}.
+\paragraph{Acknowledgements} The authors are very grateful to the referees.
+Their thoughtful comments about an earlier version of Section 5 (The Yoshida-Kita integral for $H_2$) helped us greatly to do a complete rewriting and extension of this section, providing a much deeper insight about the relationship between the Yoshida-Kita integral for $H_2$ on the one hand and our double integral for $F_P$ on the other.
+Comments about the subsequent version indicated an annoying error and led to a shortening of the proof of \eqref{eq24}.
 Many smaller details could also be improved and important references could be added as a result of these comments.
 0.5cm \begin{footnotesize}